noop-ptf/OpenAlephSearch/README.md

 You must have [Obsidian](https://obsidian.md/) installed in order to use this plug-in.

 Your Obsidian app version must be equal or large than `1.11.4`.
-You can see the version by opening the **Settings** and navigting to the **General** section.
+You can see the version by opening the **Settings** and navigating to the **General** section.
 If you have an older version of Obsidian, [upgrade to a more recent version](https://obsidian.md/help/updates).

 We are working to publih this plug-in among the Community plug-ins.
 Until then, there are two ways to install this plug-in.
 Below, we guide you through both.